Credit Counseling Services Louisville, KY

 Debt Consolidation vs. Credit Counseling

 Debt consolidation services are different than credit counseling services.
 Basically, debt consolidation involves paying off debt by taking out a loan or a new line of credit.
 In most cases, Kentucky clients benefit from debt consolidation by decreasing repayment costs, decreasing monthly payments, and reducing the number of bills they have to deal with.
+However, keep in mind that many debt consolidation companies trick consumers in to paying more than they originally owed.
+Working with an attorney can help you avoid this problem.

 Meanwhile, credit counseling (also called debt counseling) provides people with the resources they need to overcome their financial problems, such as crushing debt.